Kombinat451/kombinat451.github.io/content/articles/signal-without-smartphone.md

   <dt>Signal-cli</dt>
   <dd>

-  Use the commandline interface for libsignal-service-java for registering, contact list and group management. [ctrl.alt.coop](https://ctrl.alt.coop/) wrote a nice tutorial which can be found [here](https://ctrl.alt.coop/en/post/signal-without-a-smartphone/).
+  Use the command line interface for libsignal-service-java for registering, contact list and group management. [ctrl.alt.coop](https://ctrl.alt.coop/) wrote a nice tutorial which can be found [here](https://ctrl.alt.coop/en/post/signal-without-a-smartphone/).